The design

 Material and fittings

-The tables may be constructed out of Zambezi teak (Rhodesian teak), African mahogany or African bloodwood (kiaat).
+The tables may be constructed out of Zambezi teak (Rhodesian teak) or African mahogany.
 The solid brass snap hinges are imported from the UK and are the finest quality, snapping open to 90 degrees when the tray sides are lifted up.

-The size of the Classic Butler’s Tray when folded our is 850 millimetres (thirty four inches) by 645 millimetres (twenty six inches).
-With sides folded the tray is 620 millimetres (twenty five inches) by 420 millimetres (seventeen inches).
+The size of the classic butler’s tray when folded out is 850 millimetres (thirty-four inches) by 645 millimetres (twenty-six inches).
+With sides folded, the tray is 620 millimetres (twenty-five inches) by 420 millimetres (seventeen inches).

-The African Touch Butler’s Table is used in hotels and lodges as a tea station in rooms, or coffee station in the lounge area.
+The African Touch classic butler’s tray table is used in hotels and lodges as a tea station in rooms or a coffee station in the lounge area.
 Smaller versions are also been used as bedside tables or nightstands – particularly useful in mobile camps where the equipment must be folded and stowed away for transport to the next camp.
-It is also very useful in private homes as a drinks or tea station.
+One of the key features of the butler’s tray table is its portability.
+The table can be easily moved from room to room, or even taken outside for use on a patio or in a garden.
+The tray can be used as a serving surface for food and drinks, or as a decorative display for books, flowers, and other items.
+The table can also be used as a side table or nightstand in a bedroom or living room.

 Weight | 8 kg |